 From Cusco you can travel by minivan from "Terminal Santiago" (MAP) to the tiny town of Santa Maria.
 This is a 4 hour journey through the mountains passing tiny communities and Inca terraced agriculture.

 Once in Santa Maria you can take a taxi to Quellomayo.
-This journey is roughly 25 minutes and price depends on your driver but ranges from 25 - 50 Nuevos Soles.
+This journey is roughly 25 minutes and price depends on your driver but should cost around 35 Nuevos Soles.

-Our tiny family farm is located down by the river and you will see our advertising on the main road just before the turning.
+Our tiny family farm is located down by the river.
 We are not located in Santa Teresa, but this is the nearest well-known town.
 We are 30 minutes before Santa Teresa just off the main road, but the turning is unmarked despite talks with our local authorities.

 If you wish to walk to us, there is a stunning old Inca trail leading up into the mountains from Santa Rosa outside Santa Maria.
 This walk requires a guide as there are no official signs.
 We are currently trying to get the local council to sign this route too.